 Research data, however, is far from conclusive, and some studies show just the opposite: that under some conditions, soy may help prevent breast cancer.

-Some physicians caution breast cancer patients against eating too much soy for fear it could promote tumour growth in wosoyaproductionmen whose disease is sensitive to estrogen.
+Some physicians caution breast cancer patients against eating too much soy for fear it could promote tumour growth in women whose disease is sensitive to estrogen.
 In addition, health agencies of New Zealand, Australia, and Great Britain have voiced concern about the safety of soy-based infant formula for fear that it might spark reproductive or thyroid problems in babies in later life.

 In 1999 the Food and Drug Administration allowed food manufacturers to claim that soy-based foods help lower the risk of heart disease.